Cyoda-platform/java-client-template/README.md

 - Entity `id` type varies by entity (e.g., Pet entity uses `Long`).
 - Use `CyodaProcessor` and `CyodaCriterion` interfaces for workflow components.
-- Leverage the **EntityProcessingChain** API for type-safe entity processing.
+- Leverage the **EntityProcessingChain** API for unified, type-safe entity processing.
 - Component operation names are matched via the `supports()` method against workflow configuration.
 - Use serializers in `common/serializer/` for development.
 - Avoid cyclic FSM states.